dgrewe-hse/studyconnect/doc/Lab4/projectSetup-environmentConfiguration.md

-# Exercise 4.1 — StudyConnect API Setup & Testing
+# Project Setup and Environment Configuration

 How to run and test the **StudyConnect API** backend located in `apps/api/`.